aryan29/GITHeat2.0/SW01/readme.md

 #### 1)
 #### You can get List of All Upcoming Codeforces contest  with time in which it is about to start not only this you can set a message reminder for all contest too You have to just click y onadding reminder and run the command
 ```
-nohup python3 -u rough.py &
+nohup python3 -u run.py &
 ```
-#### in your terminal everytime before starting your laptop or you can run following code on terminal so that you dont have to run that command each time you start you laptop
+#### in your terminal everytime before starting your laptop or you can run following code on terminal so that you dont have to run that command each time you start you laptop(Specific for Ubuntu-Gnome)
 ```
 cd .config/autostart
 sudo nano my.desktop